dani2s/ShadowCaster/docs/source/example.rst

   * proteomes_folder = /home/user/path/to/proteomes-output/proteomes/
   * orthomcl_config = /home/user/orthomcl-pipeline/orthomcl.conf
   * blastp26 = Binary file or your command line used of blastp v2.2.26.
-  * blasall26 = Binary file or your command line used of blastall v2.2.26.
+  * formatdb26 = Binary file or your command line used of blastall v2.2.26.
   * nuSVM = 0.4

 MUST use the full path of the files or directory.

-We will run ShadowCaster through:
+Run ShadowCaster through:

 ::